 If you aren’t deterred by the challenges of starting a business in Indonesia, these are the steps you must follow before you can begin doing business in the country:

-Whereas foreign business owners were previously blocked from many industries, as of October 2021, the government has changed from producing a Negative Investment List to a Positive Investment List, which outlines the 245 business fields that are now open to foreign investment and allow 100% foreign ownership.
+Whereas foreign business owners were previously blocked from many industries, the government changed from producing a Negative Investment List to a Positive Investment List, which outlines the 245 business fields that are fully open and allow 100% foreign ownership.

-There are also 89 business fields opened for Designated Business or Partnership with Cooperatives and Micro, Small, and Medium Enterprises (MSMEs).
+There are also 89 business fields open for Designated Business or Partnership with Cooperatives and Micro, Small, and Medium Enterprises (MSMEs).

 A maximum foreign investment threshold rule of 49% max foreign ownership still applies to a third group of 46 business categories that are identified as Business Subject to Certain Requirements or Limitations.